sysulq/httpmq/README.md

 httpmq
 ======

-This program is a simple HTTP message queue written in Go with goleveldb, just like httpsqs wriiten in C with Tokyo Cabinet.
+Httpmq is a simple HTTP message queue written in Go with goleveldb, just like httpsqs wriiten in C with Tokyo Cabinet.

 Feature
 ======